Course Additions and Withdrawals

 Adding Courses/Creating a New Schedule

 Students may add open courses through their myBanWeb account during the first five instructional days of the term.
-Students who need to be added to an open course beyond the fifth instructional day will need to contact the Dean of Academic Affairs for that area to obtain approval.
-New students and returning students who create a new schedule during the late registration period (generally starting the day after the end of the previous term) may be subject to a late fee penalty.
+Students who need to be added to an open course beyond the fifth instructional day will need to work with their One-Stop Enrollment and Success Advisor to receive approval from the Dean of Academic Affairs for that area.
+New and returning students who create a new schedule during the late registration period (generally starting the day after the end of the previous term) may be subject to a late fee penalty.
 See the WGTC Calendar for specific dates.
 Students adding courses to an existing schedule during the late registration period will not be charged a late fee.

 Dropping a Course or Courses – First Three Instructional Days of Term

-Any student who has not arranged payment for courses through personal means, financial aid, or the NelNet Payment Plan Option (please see the ‘NelNet Payment Plan Option’ section of the catalog for more information) will be dropped from all courses at the end of the third instructional day of the term.
-Students can arrange payments and be added back to class up to the fifth instructional day of the semester.
+Any student who has not arranged payment for courses through personal means, financial aid, or the NelNet Payment Plan Option (please see the ‘NelNet Payment Plan Option’ section of the catalog for more information) will be dropped from all courses in accordance with the posted payment deadline for each semester.
+Students should check their myBanWeb account and the WGTC website for specific dates and more information.

 Pre/Co-Requisite Errors and Withdrawing From Courses

-A student who chooses to withdraw from a course, or is being withdrawn from a course by the College, may be subject to having other courses removed from his/her schedule.
-If the course from which the student is being withdrawn is a pre/co-requisite to another course on the student’s schedule, the student will be withdrawn from the other course at the same time.
+Students withdrawing from courses may be subject to having other courses removed from his/her schedule.
+If the courses from which the student is withdrawing is a pre/co-requisite to another course on the student’s schedule, the student will be withdrawn from the other course at the same time.

 Military Withdrawals - National Emergencies